Edward C. Kalbfus: Personal life

 He married the former Syria Florence Brown, the daughter of naval officer and astronomer Stimson Joseph Brown, on May 13, 1905; they had no children.

 Upon his transfer to the retired list, Kalbfus carried on as a four-star advisor reporting to the Secretary of the Navy until 1947.
 In retirement, Kalbfus resided at his home, Restmere, in Newport, Rhode Island, where he was active in local civic affairs.
 In 1947, he was appointed by President Harry S. Truman to succeed Pennsylvania Senator David A. Reed as a member of the American Battle Monuments Commission.
-He remained listed as a four-star in the Naval Register until his death in September of 1954.
+He remained listed as a four-star in the Naval Register until his death in September 1954.
 In 1954, Kalbfus died at the Naval Hospital of leukemia at the age of 78 and was buried in Arlington National Cemetery.

 The former home of the Kalbfus family, Restmere Mansion, later featured in popular American culture as the chosen residence for the artists who played at the Newport Folk Festival and the home is featured on the sleeve jacket of the associated live album from 1964.